 - Foundation structural repairs

-- Swimming pools or any device capable of holding over two feet of water
+- Swimming pools or any device capable of holding over 2 ft of water

 - Installing a wood stove or fireplace

 - Change of use to a building or part of a building (church to residence, residence to store, etc.)

 - Demolish or remove all or a portion of a building

 Although a building permit may not be required, it is still necessary for these projects to comply with the Building Code and applicable zoning requirements.
 Listed below are some projects that normally do not require a building permit:

 - Open decks under 2 ft from ground level not fastened to a main building